cjhubbs/books.chrishubbs.com/data/reviews/peter-enns/evolution-of-adam-what-the-bible-does-and-doesnt-say-about-human-origins/index.md

   series_position: '2012'
   spine_color: '#f2e0af'
   tags: ''
-  title: 'Evolution of Adam: What the Bible Does and Doesn\''t Say about Human Origins'
+  title: "Evolution of Adam: What the Bible Does and Doesn't Say about Human Origins"
 plan:
   date_added: 2023-01-01
 review: